Joe Fishback

-Joe Fishback (born November 29, 1967 in Knoxville, Tennessee) is a former American football safety in the National Football League for the Atlanta Falcons, New York Jets, and Dallas Cowboys.
-He played college football at Carson-Newman University.
+Joe Fishback (born November 29, 1967) is an American former professional football player who was a safety in the National Football League (NFL) for the Atlanta Falcons, New York Jets, and Dallas Cowboys.
+He played college football for the Carson–Newman Eagles.

-Early years
+Early life

-Fishback attended Austin-East High School, where he earned All-state honors in both football and baseball.
+Fishback was born in Knoxville, Tennessee and attended Austin-East High School, where he earned All-state honors in both football and baseball.
 He initially played out of position as an undersized (160 pounds) offensive guard.
 On the defensive side he played at linebacker and defensive end.

 He initially accepted a football scholarship from Johnson C. Smith University, but opted to leave after a week, when he came to a decision that the football program wasn't what he expected.
 He would end up transferring to Carson-Newman University, where he was converted into a strong safety, even though he never played the position before.
 He was named a starter mid-way through his freshman season.

 As a senior, he was the runner up in the NAIA's Player of the Year voting and was named Conference "Defensive Player of the Year".
 He took part in 4 consecutive NAIA Division I championship games from 1986 to 1989, winning the title in 1986, 1988 and 1989.
 He finished his college career with 293 tackles, 11 interceptions (3 returned for touchdowns) and a 21.6-yard average on 7 punt returns (2 returned for touchdowns).

 In 2013, he was inducted into the Carson-Newman Athletic Hall of Fame.
 In 2016, he was inducted into the Knoxville Sports Hall of Fame.

 Professional career

 New York Giants

-Fishback was signed as an undrafted free agent by the New York Giants after the 1990 NFL Draft.
+Fishback was signed as an undrafted free agent by the New York Giants after the 1990 NFL draft.
 He injured his back in the third preseason game and was placed on the injured reserve list, with a transverse process fracture on August 27.
 He was released in November.